 - 3.1.
 In setting agreed learning and development goals: - 3.1.1.
 The Employer should facilitate an Employee's learning and development; and - 3.1.2.
 The Employee must actively pursue that learning and development during the Performance Cycle. - 3.2.
+An Employee will have access to appropriate learning and development opportunities, regardless of their gender or any other Attribute. - 3.3.
 An Employee must not be disadvantaged in their final assessment where learning and development opportunities have not been available.
 However, where learning and development opportunities which support achievement of agreed learning and development goals are available, but the Employee has failed to avail themselves of those opportunities, the Employer may take this into consideration when assessing whether the Employee has met their Progression Criteria.